stefanpejcic/openadmin/README.md

 ## Updating

-OpenAdmin is updated through the standard OpenPanel update process.
+OpenAdmin is updated through the standard OpenPanel update process, but can still be independently updated using `opencli update --admin` command.

 For source builds, pull the latest changes, rebuild the binary, and restart the OpenAdmin service: `service admin restart`.